 The next time you feel like you can't help but visit that porn site you like, SLOW DOWN.
 Take a minute to breathe and pray for God's help, again remembering that He always provides a way out of those seemingly impossible impulses.

-Even though we're sinful creatures by nature that doesn't mean Christians have an excuse to sin.
-Rather, we have a responsibility to control our sinfulness by asking for God's help during those times when we feel like we just can't take it (Romans 6:1-7).
-Temptations will come, but God will always provide a way out (Matthew 26:41; Philippians 4:13).
-You have power in Christ and can overcome anything—as long as you decide you want to fight it.
+Even though we're sinful creatures by nature, that doesn't mean Christians have an excuse to sin.
+Rather, we have a responsibility to control our sinful impulses by asking for God's help during those times when we feel like we just can't take it (Romans 6:1-7).
+Temptations will come, and God will always provide a way out (Matthew 26:41; Philippians 4:13).
+You have power in Christ and can endure anything—as long as you decide you want to.

 L.B. is a seasoned Christian writer who loves working with youth and inspiring others to live for Christ.